darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## returning to a previous collection

-You can revert to a previously defined collection by clicking on the history button at the bottom and selecting one of the most recent collection you have used.
+You can return to a previously-defined collection by clicking on the history button at the bottom of the module or using the [recently used collections](./recent-collections.md) module -- see the [preferences](#preferences) section for more details.

 ## preferences